NOAA-OWP/t-route/src/python_routing_v02/readme.md

 an embarrassingly parallel set across the whole supernetwork, (All the rivers together).
 So we can throw a batch of those from the entire network at the threading and let it grind through everything.

-The following datasets are debug outputs from the master version of the model I have manually 'prettified' the output with indentation to show the ordering we want to get out of the process.
-See below for examples of modified output.
+The following datasets are debug outputs from the master version of the model.
+I have manually 'prettified' the output with indentation to show the ordering we want to get out of the process.
+See further below for examples of modified output.

 ``` json
 {